timmo001/home-panel/docs/docs/configui.md

 # Configuration UI

-Everything that you can edit in the configuration file, can be edited in the UI. _(If there is anything missing, please open an [issue][feature-request])_
+Everything that you can edit in the configuration file, can be edited in the UI.

 ## Switching to Config UI